 Accounting means different things to different people.
-To your accountant, it means analysis of your accounts data to produce Profit & Loss and Balance Sheet reports.
+To your accountant, it means analysis of your accounts data to produce Profit & Loss and Balance Sheet reports (note, these are now often called 'Statement of Income', and 'Statement of Financial Position').
 The Profit & Loss report, as the name suggests, tells you whether your business made a profit or a loss, how much was sold, and what sort of things were purchased.
 It's all about sales and expenses (including purchase of any stock).
 The Balance Sheet tells you the 'book' value of your business.
 Items owned by your business such as vehicles, plant equipment, computers, buildings, stock, etc. and amounts owed to the business by it's customers (debtors) are all called 'Assets'.
 They are all worth something.
 Things like amounts outstanding on loans or hire purchase, tax owed, amounts owed to suppliers (creditors), etc. are all called 'Liabilities'.
 The 'book' value of the business therefore is its assets less its liabilities.
 We say this is the 'book' value, because it's not a true reflection of what the business is worth.
 The real value of a business also includes things like goodwill, any patents or copyright, agreements protecting it's trade in some way, market potential, and so on.
 All this accounting activity is handled by the Nominal Ledger.

 The Nominal Ledger consists of a set of accounts.
 Each account is for a particular type of sale or purchase (there are three types of purchase: expense, fixed asset, and stock).
 For example, you'll have one account for rent, one for office consumables, one for advertising, one for stock, and so on.
 You could use more than one account of a particular type of sale or expense if you wished.
 For example, if your main business is selling red widgets and green widgets, you might want to set up an account for each.
 So you can compare the sales between red and green widgets.
 Most accounting systems, including Adminsoft Accounts, will set up some basic accounts for you when you install it.
 In theory, you could run your business just using the Nominal Ledger.
 And some very small businesses that only operate on a cash basis, and don't offer credit to customers or require credit from suppliers, do just that.
 However, most businesses give some customers credit, and nearly all businesses receive credit from suppliers.
 This is where you require more than just the Nominal Ledger, because you need to be able to enter the sales invoices into the system for each customer and supplier, record if/when they are paid, and keep track of who owes you money, and who you owe money to.
 This is the function of the Sales Ledger and Purchase Ledger.
 There is an added benefit to using Sales and Purchase ledgers, in that it is easier to record VAT/Sales Tax.